kapawlak/128A_Remote/Site/lab2.md

 ####

-:::Note
+::::::Note

-**Note**: If the long wire you have is *enameled*, it must be scraped off at the contact points, else the circuit will **NOT** conduct.
+If the long wire you have is *enameled*, it must be scraped off at the contact points, else the circuit will **NOT** conduct.
 The safest way to do this is to grip the ends of each wire with the alligator clips (or something similar), squeeze them closed, and pull.
 Doing this a few times should scrape off enough enamel to allow sufficient conduction.

 :::Figure:Figure